IT-TEPPEN/react-ui/README.md

   options: { value: string; label: string }[]; // Only When "type" is "select" label?: string;
   editable?: boolean;
-  allowEmpty?: boolean; // Only When "type" is "select" constraints?: {
+  render?: (value: string | number, row: DataObject) => React.ReactNode; // Only When "editable" is false allowEmpty?: boolean; // Only When "type" is "select" constraints?: {
     maxLength?: number; // Only when "type" is "string"